-We have put the pattern into parentheses, and caused the recursion to refer to them instead of the whole pattern.
-In a larger pattern, keeping track of parenthesis numbers can be tricky.
-It may be more convenient to use named parentheses instead.
+An alternative approach is to use named parentheses instead.
 The Perl syntax for this is (?&name;); PCRE's earlier syntax (?P>name) is also supported.
 We could rewrite the above example as follows:

-'''

-(?<pn> \( ( (?>[^()]+) | (?&pn;) ) \) )

-'''
+(?<pn> \(((?>[^()]+) | (?&pn;)) \))

 If there is more than one subpattern with the same name, the earliest one is used.

-This particular example pattern contains nested unlimited repeats, and so the use of atomic grouping for matching strings of non-parentheses is important when applying the pattern to strings that do not match.
+This particular example pattern that we have been looking at contains nested unlimited repeats, and so the use of atomic grouping for matching strings of nonparentheses is important when applying the pattern to strings that do not match.
 For example, when this pattern is applied to it yields "no match" quickly.
-However, if atomic grouping is not used, the match runs for a very long time indeed because there are so many different ways the + and \ repeats can carve up the subject, and all have to be tested before failure can be reported.
+However, if atomic grouping is not used, the match runs for a very long time indeed because there are so many different ways the + and repeats can carve up the subject, and all have to be tested before failure can be reported.

 At the end of a match, the values set for any capturing subpatterns are those from the outermost level of the recursion at which the subpattern value is set.
 If you want to obtain intermediate values, a callout function can be used (see below and the pcrecallout documentation).
 If the pattern above is matched against the value for the capturing parentheses is "ef", which is the last value taken on at the top level.
-If additional parentheses are added, giving
+If additional parentheses are added, giving the string they capture is "ab(cd)ef", the contents of the top level parentheses.
+If there are more than 15 capturing parentheses in a pattern, PCRE has to obtain extra memory to store data during a recursion, which it does by using pcre_malloc, freeing it via pcre_free afterwards.
+If no memory can be obtained, the match fails with the PCRE_ERROR_NOMEMORY error.